elistone/social-share/README.md

 ## Styling

-This libaray contains some basic styling for the generated output this can be found at `css/social-share.css`.
+This library contains some basic styling for the generated output this can be found at `css/social-share-preview.css`.

 ## Example